01 of 04

 04 of 04

-It can seem like a time-consuming process, but taking a few extra minutes out of the booking process to research what's going to be in store for you on the flight can make all the difference.
+It can seem like a time-consuming process, but taking a few extra minutes out of the booking process to research what might be in store for you on the flight can make all the difference.